ThiDil/ISAD_Assignment/README.md

 birthdate and display the life path number, the lucky color corresponding to said life path number and the generation the person belongs to.
-If the user enters two birthdates the program displays whether the life path numbers of the two birthdates are equal, on top the calculations mentioned previously.
+If the user enters two birthdates the program displays whether the life path numbers of the two birthdates are equal, on top of the calculations mentioned previously.